talkkonnect/talkkonnect/README.md

 * This image has been configured to work with a USB CM108 Sound Card and GPIO will work out of the box for PTT and LEDs.
 * This Image should work out of the box it also has serial console on the usb port for easy access to ssh thorough com port on windows and macOS
 * This image will work with LAN Cabled Ethernet connection out of the box
-* Since this image was created on Raspberry 3B+ Board if you use Raspberry 4 please note that you will have to do the following apt install firmware-brcm80211 then you will have to use raspi-config to set the wifi country for the wifi to work and not sure if anything else is broken on RBP V4.

 ### talkkonnect Version 2 32BIT Quick Download Link for Pre-Made SD Card Image for Use with Raspberry PI tested on Pi (2/3 series) and USB Sound Card ###
 * This Image Was Created On 09/January/2022 and Runs Bullseye Release along with talkkonnect version 2.09.19 Released 08/January/2022